-Youth offending team privacy notice
+Youth justice team privacy notice

 Purpose for processing your information

-The London Borough of Hammersmith and Fulham Youth Offending Service (YOS) works with children and young people aged 10 to 17 years who have attended court and been given a statutory court order.
+The London Borough of Hammersmith and Fulham Youth Justice Service (YJS) works with children and young people aged 10 to 17 years who have attended court and been given a statutory court order.
 We have legal obligations to support young people (and their families) within the criminal justice system and reduce youth offending, as well as to address problems and factors that lead to criminal offending behaviour.

 The team is a multi-agency team which is provided to meet the requirements of the Crime and Disorder Act 1998.
 The team is based in the council’s Children’s Service Department and includes representatives from Children’s Services, police, probation, education and health who are seconded into the team.